Kschiller1720/react-employee-tracker/README.md

 The user should be able to:
 -Sort the table by at least one category
 -Filter the users by at least one property

+Instructions:
+Download zip or clone file to local directory npm install npm start

+Application should open up on port 3000
+If not open browser and go to localhost:3000